IEA (2024), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, Licence: CC BY 4.0

 CO2 price assumptions are one of the key inputs into the GEC Model, as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.

-The STEPS includes only existing and scheduled initiatives, whereas in the APS and NZE Scenario additional measures of varying stringency and scope are assumed to be introduced.
-In the NZE Scenario, for example, carbon prices are in place in all regions, rising by 2050 to an average of USD 250/tonne CO2 in advanced economies, to USD 200/tonne CO2 in emerging market and developing economies with net zero emissions pledges, and to lower levels elsewhere.
+The STEPS includes only existing and scheduled initiatives, whereas in the APS and NZE additional measures of varying stringency and scope are assumed to be introduced.
+In the NZE, for example, carbon prices are in place in all regions, rising by 2050 to an average of USD 250/tonne CO2 in advanced economies, to USD 200/tonne CO2 in emerging market and developing economies with net zero emissions pledges, and to lower levels elsewhere.

 End-user prices

-For fuel end-use prices, for each sector and GEC Model region, a representative price (usually a weighted average) is derived taking into account the product mix in final consumption and differences between countries.
+For fuel end-use prices, for each sector and GEC Model region, a representative price (usually a weighted average) is derived that takes into account the product mix in final consumption and differences between countries.
 International price assumptions are then applied to derive average pre-tax prices for coal, oil, and gas over the projection period which are used in the model for the technology choice.
 Excise taxes, value added tax rates and subsidies are taken into account in calculating average post-tax prices for all fuels.
 In all cases, the excise taxes and value added tax rates on fuels are assumed to remain unchanged over the projection period.
 Governmental actions to shield consumers are also taken into account.

 We assume that energy-related consumption subsidies are gradually reduced over the projection period, though at varying rates across the GEC Model regions and the scenarios.
-In the APS the oil price is lower than in the STEPS.
-In order to counteract a rebound effect in the transport sector from lower gasoline and diesel prices, a CO2 tax is introduced in the form of an increase of fuel duty to keep end-user prices at the same level as in the STEPS.
-All prices are expressed in US dollars per tonne of oil equivalent and assume no change in exchange rates.
+In the Announced Pledges Scenario and the Net Zero Emissions by 2050 Scenario, the oil price is lower than in the Stated Policies Scenario.
+In order to counteract a rebound effect in the transport sector from lower gasoline and diesel prices, a CO2 tax is introduced in the form of an increase of fuel duty to keep end-user prices at the same level as in the Stated Policies Scenario.
+All prices are expressed in US dollars per tonne of oil equivalent and assume no change in exchange rates over the projection period.

 For electricity end-use prices, the model calculates prices as a sum of the wholesale electricity price, system operation cost, transmission and distribution costs, supply costs, and taxes and subsidies.
 Wholesale prices are calculated based on the costs of generation in each region, under the assumption that all plants recover their variable costs and that new additions recover their full costs of generation, including their capital costs.